 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

-In May of 2016, South Milwaukee adopted its 2035 Comprehensive Plan.
+In May of 2016, South Milwaukee adopted its 2035 Comprehensive Plan (http://www.smwi.org/172/Comprehensive-Plan).
 The Plan is an update to the city’s 2020 plan adopted under Wisconsin’s 1999 comprehensive planning legislation, or “Smart Growth” legislation.
-The plan includes a detailed analysis of the city’s parks and natural areas and efforts to enhance those spaces.
+The plan includes a detailed analysis of the City’s parks and natural areas and efforts to enhance those spaces.
 It also includes opportunities to more closely tie environmental considerations into the redevelopment of the city, including its brownfields.
 Among them:

 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

-South Milwaukee contains 2 atlas blocks of the Wisconsin Breeding Bird Atlas II Survey:
+South Milwaukee contained 2 atlas blocks of the Wisconsin Breeding Bird Atlas II Survey that ended in 2019:

-Friends of Grant Park, a volunteer run organization, has been monitoring bluebird boxes at the Grant Park Golf Course for 12 years through the Bluebird Restoration Association of Wisconsin (BRAW).
-The bluebird monitoring has had up to three volunteers, and currently has two volunteers who monitor 10 boxes.
+Friends of Grant Park, a volunteer run organization, has been monitoring bluebird boxes at the Grant Park Golf Course since 2007 through the Bluebird Restoration Association of Wisconsin (BRAW).
+The bluebird monitoring has has two volunteers who monitor 10 boxes.
 The Milwaukee County Department of Parks Recreation & Culture’s (DPRC) Natural Areas Program staff monitors additional houses at Grant Park.